kanikakasharma/learning-library/developer-library/converged-db-for-developers/data-type-demonstration-tool/data-type-demonstration-tool.md

 - Launch the tool UI

 ### Prerequisites
+This lab assumes you have:
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- SSH Private Key to access the host via SSH
+- You have completed:

-- Lab 1: Generate SSH Key - Cloud Shell
+    - Lab: Generate SSH Keys
-- Lab 2: Setup Compute Instance
+    - Lab: Setup Compute Instance
-- Lab 3: Start Services
+    - Lab: Start Services
-- Lab 4: Deploy eSHOP Application
+    - Lab: eSHOP Application

 ### About Datatype Demonstration tool
  The datatype access and testing utility **endPointChecker** is pre-installed as part of the eSHOP application for workshop convenience.